 Diagnosis of Acute Renal Failure

-The diagnosis of Acute Renal Failure included the following tests and procedures:
+The diagnosis of Acute Renal Failure includes the following tests and procedures:

 Measuring Urine Output: In this test, urine output is measured over 24 hours.
 This helps doctors in assessing the functioning of the kidney.